-Returns the DocumentProperty objects in the collection, i.e. the number of the currently open documents.
+Returns the number of DocumentProperty objects in the collection, i.e. the number of document properties of a document.
 This value is immutable, because all PlanMaker documents have the same number of document properties.

 Returns an individual DocumentProperty object, i.e. an individual document property.